 Barrel Cacti are characterized by their ribbed cylindrical shape.
 They come in many sizes and may be low and squat or as tall as 10 feet (3 m).
-Barrel Cacti cares for lost travelers in the desert because they habitually grow tilted to the southwest.
-Caring for a Barrel Cactus is quite easy, making it a great plant for the beginning gardener.
+Barrel Cacti care for lost travelers in the desert because they habitually grow tilted to the southwest.
+Caring for Barrel Cacti is quite easy, making them great plants for the beginning gardener.

 Growing Conditions and General Care

-Potted Barrel Cactus should be kept in the warmest room of the home in a bright sunny location.
-Direct sunlight may burn the plant in the height of the summer, so you should move them back from the window or turn the slats on your blinds to diffuse the light.
+Potted Barrel Cacti should be kept in the warmest room of the home in a bright sunny location.
+Direct sunlight may burn the plants in the height of the summer, so you should move them back from the window or turn the slats on your blinds to diffuse the light.

-Soil for Barrel Cactus is mostly sand with a bit of topsoil, perlite, and compost.
-Prepared cactus mixes are suitable for growing Barrel Cactus.
+Soil for Barrel Cacti is mostly sand with a bit of topsoil, perlite, and compost.
+Prepared cactus mixes are suitable for growing a Barrel Cactus.
 Unglazed pots are best for a potted cactus because they allow the evaporation of excess water.

 Water is a very important component of caring for Barrel Cacti.
 These plants are native to arid desert regions and usually have only rainfall to supply their moisture needs.
-Therefore, water your Barrel Cacti once per week in summer.
+Therefore, water your Barrel Cacti once per week in the summer.
 These cacti do not need much water in winter when they are dormant.
 However, adequate water in spring may cause the plants to produce a large yellow flower.
 Then rarely, they will grow edible fruit.

 Growing from Seeds

 Barrel Cacti can be easily grown from seeds.
 Fill a flat with a commercial cactus mix and sow the seeds on the soil's surface.
 Sprinkle a thin layer of sand on top of the seeds.
 Then the soil needs to be evenly misted.
 Cover the flat with a lid or plastic wrap and keep it in a warm location.
 The seeds readily germinate and can be transplanted into a larger container when they are big enough.